Leveraging ASC-842 accounting for leases

 “The difference between a finance lease and operating lease is how it’s reflected in the financial statements.
 A finance lease is recorded like a loan – there’s an asset and a liability.
 In the financial statements, you disclose the interest and principal,” Georgelas says.
-An important and meaningful difference for the expense recognition besides interest expense vs. operating expense classification is the lessee operating lease expense is a single lease straight-line rent expense (easier for budgeting); finance leases have a front-loaded interest expense recognition that includes amortization and interest expense.
+An important and meaningful difference for the expense recognition, besides interest expense vs. operating expense classification, is that the operating lease expense is a straight-line rent expense (easier for budgeting); finance leases have a front-loaded interest expense recognition.
+The total expense includes both an amortization expense and an interest expense.
 “An operating lease is different, as it is reflected as a lease obligation on the balance sheet and not reflected as debt.
 In the financial statements, under ‘right-of-use, an operating lease may allow the lessee to capitalize their right of use asset at considerably less than the cost of the equipment.

 “As a result, clients had to ascertain how they were going to manage reporting, not only future lease transactions but leases they already have on their books.”

 Those terms and classifications are at the heart of the change in GAAP accounting standards.
 The Financial Accounting Standards Board (FASB) began the transition in 2018 from ASC-840, which much like its predecessor FAS-13, had four tests for operating leases and listed them as footnotes rather than balance sheet entries.
 Under ASC-842, all leases show up on the balance sheet, and the new rules also determine how those leases are listed.

 “With a finance lease, the liability is classified as a debt obligation and impacts the leverage ratio” Georgelas explains.
 “The lease payment for a finance lease is reflected in the financial statements as principal and interest, tantamount to a term loan.”